Skip to content

 The best time to start is now.
 Early socialization and manners are far easier to build than bad habits are to undo.
 Partners Dogs offers puppy classes, private lessons, daily DaySchool, and an immersive Foundation Camp, so you can pick the level of help that fits your family and set your puppy up for a calm, confident life.

 Family-owned since 1997.
 70,000+ dogs trained.
-4.8 stars across roughly 2,000 reviews.
-Start your puppy as early as 8 weeks at our Scottsdale and Cave Creek campuses.
+4.8 stars across 2,000+ reviews.
+Puppies start at 20 weeks, fully vaccinated, at our Scottsdale and Cave Creek campuses.

 Take the 2-minute puppy quiz See pricing Talk to a trainer, free